nihitgarg07/playwright-api-js-framework/README.md

 Importance of creating test data before deleting it

-Separation of concerns using Client–Service architecture

-Real-world API behavior does not always match documentation

-⚠️ Important Notes (Real API Behavior)
-DELETE APIs may fail if:

-Booking does not exist

-Booking was not created in the same test lifecycle
+Why DELETE APIs may fail for resources not created in the same lifecycle

-Token does not own the resource

-Some APIs return 405 instead of 404 (backend limitation)

-This project intentionally handles such cases to reflect real-world automation challenges.

-🎯 Purpose of This Project
-Learning Playwright API automation

-Understanding framework design

-Preparing for API automation interviews

-Building confidence with real backend behavior